MrMirtel21/CqrsTR/README.md

 # CqrsTR
-Basic custom MediatR copy with CQRS split
+Simple mediator implementation in .NET with CQRS (MediatR clone)